GEMINI-Medicine/Rgemini/reference/n_rbc_transfusions.md

 ## Note

-Transfusion data from two hospitals with known data quality issues are automatically removed by this function.
-Any `genc_ids` from those sites are not included in the returned output.
+Transfusion data from two hospitals (105 and 106) with known historical data quality issues is automatically excluded for encounters with a `discharge_date_time` before 2021-01-01 00:00.
+Any `genc_ids` from those sites meeting this criterion are not included in the returned output.
 When merging the output of this function with another table, those `genc_ids` should have a value of `NA`.

 Currently, the function does not take `transfusion` or `lab` data coverage into account.
 For patients without RBC transfusion, the